IDCI-Consulting/NotificationBundle/README.md

-How to extends this bundle
+How to extend this bundle
 ==========================

-if you wish to create your own notification you have to create a notification object which must extend AbstractNotification as for example :
+if you wish to create your own notification you have to create a notification object which must extend AbstractNotification, see the example below :

 ```php
 // Facebook notification example